-• Students will not "walk" nor participate in any other way in ceremonies.
+• Students will not "walk" nor participate in the SJCC Commencement ceremony.
 Students are invited to attend and support his/her teammates/course mates but will not wear a cap and gown because Bishop Hoffman Catholic School Saint Joseph Central Catholic is not issuing/conferring/granting the diploma.